James Pownall, Private 11040, 8th Battalion, Cheshire Regiment

 On 1st September the Battalion marched from its position east of Arpa Oran Kuyu to dugouts on the cliffs south of Suvla Bay, remaining there for several days as reserves.

 James received a gunshot wound in his back at Anzac Cove on 2nd September 1915, and was evacuated to the 21st General Hospital at Alexandria.
-He died in the hospital at 3pm on the 13th September 1915, aged 38 years.
+He died in the hospital at 3pm on the 13th September 1915, aged 38 years, and his death was reported in the Macclesfield Times on 29 October 1915:

 Private James Pownall is buried in grave ref.
 D. 205. in Alexandria (Chatby) Military and War Memorial Cemetery, Egypt.
-The Commonwealth War Graves Commission holds casualty details for Private James Pownall.
+The Commonwealth War Graves Commission holds casualty details for Private James Pownall, and he is listed on the Imperial War Museum’s Lives of the First World War website.